daniellansun/groovy-option-support/README.md

 ```

-The equivalent scala code is shown as following:
+The equivalent scala code is shown as follows:
 ```scala
 val m = Map("a" -> 1, "b" -> 2, "c" -> 3)